Hans Østerholt

 Hans Østerholt (29 August 1873 - 7 November 1958) was a Norwegian trade unionist, editor and politician for the Labour and Social Democratic Labour parties.
 He is best known for founding the humorous magazine Hvepsen in 1905 and editing it throughout its lifespan, until 1925.

 Early life

-He was born as Hans Rollefsen in Holla, Telemark as a son of farmers.
+He was born as Hans Rollefsen in Holden Municipality in Telemark county, Norway, as a son of farmers.
 After the death of his mother when Rollefsen was aged two, he grew up with his aunt and uncle Guro and Hans Østerholt at the farm Nedre Østerholt.
 He hence took the surname Østerholt.
 He finished vocational training at Skiensfjorden School in 1892.
 He moved to the capital Kristiania, worked at Kongsberg Våpenfabrikk from 1894 to 1895, then back in Kristiania at the mechanical works Nylands Verksted.
 He was a co-founder of the trade union Instrumentmagernes og Elektrikernes Fagforening and later chaired it.
 He travelled on a scholarship in Berlin and Chicago between 1898 and 1901.